-In contrast to previous cycles, the PDF should no longer contain the technical case, this instead being captured by a dedicated node inside the Science Goal.
+Since Cycle 2, the PDF should no longer contain the technical case, this instead being captured by a dedicated node inside the Science Goal.
 Figures that might be referred to as part of the technical justification should though be included in the PDF.